 Although aimed at businesses, CPNI’s Digital Footprint Campaign, contains a range of useful materials to help you understand the impact of your digital footprint.

-Social media is also a favourite method used by criminals to deceive their victims, as it makes their work very simple.
+Social media is a favourite method used by cyber criminals for phishing.
 With over 1.3 billion people logging on to their favourite social media accounts every month, and the trust that many have in the wider community of users, social media phishing represents a rich source of income for fraudsters.

 How to avoid becoming a victim of social media phishing